 - Must be a Licensed EMT

-If you are considering becoming a Paramedic, contact HCI College admissions today to schedule a visit and find out how you can earn your diploma.
+If you are considering becoming a Paramedic, schedule an appointment with an admissions representative to learn more about how you can earn your diploma.

 AVAILABLE AT THE FOLLOWING LOCATIONS